digitalsanctum/aws-poller/README.md

 In this case, I'd like to know the IP addresses associated with DynamoDB in the us-east-1 region.
 A shell script runs on an EC2 instance in an endless loop.
 For each iteration of the loop, we call `dig` and combine the result with various other metadata we're interested in.
 We then persist in a DynamoDB table to be queried later and perhaps do things like cross-reference the IP address and timestamp with Flow Log records.

+Although this is a crude implementation, there are no dependencies outside of an EC2 instance and an attached IAM role which should have permissions to update the DynamoDB table.

 ## Create DynamoDB Table